marqdevx/Filter-ESEA-League/README.md

 ## Features
 * Only needs to be run once, everytime it detects a division change, refreshes itself.
 * Color feedback for teams qualified/unqualified for playoffs, depending on the ladder ranking.
-* Working for every past season too.
+* Working for every past season (Ony for Challenger, Advanced, Main, Intermdiate and Open divisions).

 ## How it works
 * It will filter all the teams, and show colors depending on the state of the team